Fan Fiction, Sex Gods and Single Girls

 "Oh my god…" Bella was still shaking her head and muttering as she burst through the door, carrying an overnight bag and a container of homemade cookies.
-Edward trailed her cautiously, carrying a stack of gifts, a bottle of wine, and his own overnight bag.
+Edward trailed her cautiously, carrying a bag of gifts, a bottle of wine, and his own overnight bag.

 "Dad?"
 Bella called out.
-"We're h…" She stopped abruptly, taking in the anomaly before her, equally as surprising, though not as disturbing, as the unexpected reappearance of her former-and-current Chevy truck, parked on her father's driveway.
+"We're h…" She stopped abruptly, taking in the anomaly before her, equally as surprising, though not as disturbing, as the unexpected reappearance of her former-and-current Chevy truck on her father's driveway.
 "Holy crap!" she exclaimed as Charlie emerged from the kitchen.
 "You bought a dining room set?!
 You don't even have a dining room!
 What happened to your recliner?"

 "Hi, Bells.
 It's good to see you, too," Charlie replied dryly.
 "And Edward, welcome.
 Merry Christmas."
 He took the wine bottle from Edward and shook his hand.
-Then his amused gaze flickered back to h pink-cheeked, irritable, and now completely bewildered daughter as she stared at the new table, all set for dinner, smack in the middle of the living room.
+Then his amused gaze flickered back to his pink-cheeked, irritable, and now completely bewildered daughter as she stared at the new table, set for dinner, smack in the middle of the living room.

 Sue appeared from the kitchen, her dark eyes twinkling merrily as she wiped her hands on a dishtowel.
 "Hello, you two!"
 They exchanged hugs and greetings and Sue began explaining the new table and chairs.
-"It's all my fault.
+"That's my fault.
 With the four of us, plus Seth, Leah, Jake, and Billy, there was no way we'd all fit around the old kitchen table.
 I suggested eating at my house, but your dad really wanted to have everyone over here…"

 "With the TV on, most likely."
 Sue smiled as Charlie shrugged sheepishly.